 • Reliability and simple management

 SIP Trunking associated costs

 Direct costs associated with SIP Trunks fall into two main groups.
-Initial costs like to set up fees and monthly expenses for maintenance and support.
+Initial costs like setup fees and monthly expenses for maintenance and support.

-Usually, the setup fee is predetermined and is not related to the number of channels a company needs.
+Usually, the setup fee is predetermined and unrelated to the number of channels a company needs.

 Monthly trunk charges

 This variable fee depends on the number of purchased channels within a company.
-Based on the call records history and development plans, the needed channels can be calculated.
+The needed channels can be calculated based on the call records history and development plans.

 Number porting and new numbers